-St. Gabriel Catholic Parish School service programs help students fulfill the belief of giving to the community.
+St. Gabriel Catholic School service programs help students fulfill the belief of giving to the community.
 Students are involved with visits to the nursing homes, participating and serving at the food pantry, collecting coats and mittens for the poor, collecting food for the poor, being involved in the Tablesetters program.

 The Middle School students are expected to perform a determined number of service hours each year.
 Every grade is known for one specific program to support every year.
 (Coats For Kids, mitten drive, St. Ben's Food Pantry, Tablesetters, Thanksgiving baskets, Christmas and holiday gifts for the poor, cards for the homebound, etc.)